The Wanderer

 “Your way is clever where food is near,” he said.
 “But a journey as long as mine does not ask a man to eat well when he can.
 It asks him to be able to walk well when he cannot eat at all.
 Feasting teaches the wrong lesson.”

-The fox looked at him for a long moment, then peeled away into the hedge without another word.
+The fox looked at him for a long moment, then peeled away into the hedge without another word, smooth and unhurried to the last.

 • • •